Aditya-Web-Dev/Aditya-Web-Dev/README.md

 - 🔭 I’m currently working on own programming language
 - 🌱 I’m currently learning TypeScript

-You can eamil me on catninja596@gmail.com
+You can email me on catninja596@gmail.com